BruceChanJianLe/hyprland/README.md

 # Hyprland

-This repository stores some notes about `hyprland` on Ubuntu.
+~~This repository stores some notes about `hyprland` on Ubuntu.~~ I guess would have to wait until Ubuntu 26.04 to have `hyprland` on board...
+Hence, let's do it on arch instead :D!

 This is really not beginner friendly...

 For Ubuntu 24.04 only version `v0.39.1` of `hyprland` is supported.